You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 As a dealer, I am often asked how I get so many wonderful pieces of jewelry.

-The answer is that I pay a fair price for worthwhile pieces, and deal
+The answer is that I pay a fair price for worthwhile pieces, and I deal

 honestly with sellers.
 Jewelry comes and goes, but a good reputation is